 To gain a better understanding of testing, there are some questions that must be answered:

 What is blood work/a blood test?

-Blood work (or blood tests) are used to diagnose medical conditions.
+Blood work (or blood tests) is used to diagnose medical conditions.
 Since 70 percent of all medical decisions are based on a lab test, blood work is an important part of both preventive healthcare and health maintenance.

 How often should I get blood work?

 Depending on the individual and his or her medical history, the answer to this question varies.
-At minimum, one should get blood work annually.
+At a minimum, one should get blood work annually.

 Do I need to prepare for a blood test?